qpdf/qpdf/manual/cli.rst

    :even starts with the second page.
 These are odd and even pages from the resulting set, not based on the original page numbers.

-Several :command:`qpdf` command-line arguments accept page ranges as options.
+Several :command:`qpdf` command-line options use page ranges.
 This section describes the syntax of a page range.

 - A plain number indicates a page numbered from ``1``, so ``1`` represents the first page.